The Insurer Can Take Your Statement

 Once you file a workers' compensation claim in Oregon, the workers' compensation rules allow insurers to investigate your claim.
 Insurers can obtain your medical records, talk to your employer and co-workers, search for prior injury claims you may have filed, and require that you attend a medical examination with a doctor of its choice.
 Insurers will often take and record your statement.
 This article gives you some important tips to help you avoid the fatal mistakes that can kill your claim.

-Here are some rules to keep in mind when preparing for your statement:
+So, here are rules to remember when preparing for your statement:

 Tell The Truth

 This sounds basic, but it is sometimes hard to do.
-Sometimes clients are nervous going into a statement, and will cut off the questioner and blurt out the answer before listening to the whole question.
-The problem is that you may be answering one question, and the investigator may be asking another.
-Also, the statements are often put into writing, and that written interview, called a "transcript," may end up in front of an Administrative Law Judge at a hearing.
+Some clients are nervous going into a statement and will cut off the questioner and blurt out the answer before listening to the whole question.
+The problem is that you may be answering one question, and the investigator may be asking a different question.
+Also, the statements are often put into writing, and the written interview, called a "transcript," may end up in front of an Administrative Law Judge at a hearing.
 A transcript of two people talking over each other is confusing, and confusion only helps the insurance company.

-Again, giving a recorded statement can be stressful, and at the risk of embarrassment, people sometimes answer questions they really do not understand.
-The interviewer is going to assume that you understood a question if you answered it, so if you do not understand, just ask the interviewer to re-phrase the question.
+Again, giving a recorded statement can be stressful, and at the risk of embarrassment, people sometimes answer questions they do not understand.
+The interviewer will assume that you understood a question if you answered it, so if you do not understand the question, you must ask the interviewer to re-phrase the question.
 It's no big deal, and most investigators are willing to rephrase the question for you.

-If you have additional questions about your workers’ compensation claim, contact us, or call us.
-We help injured workers every day.
+If you have a pending claim, and have questions about the claims process, contact us.
+We help injured workers with these issues every day.